ergo-services/ergo/README.md

   - `RegisterName`, `UnregisterName`, `RegisterEvent`, `UnregisterEvent`
   - `SendResponse*`, `SendResponseError*`
 * Introduced **shutdown timeout** - `ShutdownTimeout` option in `gen.NodeOptions` (default 3 minutes).
 During graceful shutdown, pending processes are logged every 5 seconds with state and queue info.
 After timeout, node force exits with error code 1.
 See [Node](https://docs.ergo.services/basics/node) documentation
-* Added **pprof labels** for actor and meta process goroutines (with `--tags debug`) - each process goroutine is labeled with its PID, each meta process with its Alias, making it easy to identify stuck processes in pprof output
+* Added **pprof labels** for actor and meta process goroutines (with `--tags pprof`) - each process goroutine is labeled with its PID, each meta process with its Alias, making it easy to identify stuck processes in pprof output
   - `CreateAlias`, `DeleteAlias`
   - `SendEvent`, `Info`, `MetaInfo`
 * Improved API documentation - comprehensive godoc comments for all public interfaces